LaunchCodeEducation/lchs/src/chapters/more-flask/logic-in-templates.rst

    Python code.

 Loops allow us to automatically create multiple HTML elements on a page.
-We provide the tags, attributes, and any placeholders for a single entry.
+We provide the tags, attributes, and placeholders for a single entry.
 The iteration copies that format and inserts different values each time the loop repeats.